backend-driven-admin/bdadmin-nestjs/README.md

-# BDAG NestJS
+# BDAdmin NestJS

-**@bdag/nestjs** is a toolkit designed to simplify the creation of administrative dashboards.
+**@bdadmin/nestjs** is a toolkit designed to simplify the creation of administrative dashboards.
 It provides a set of decorators and utilities for defining DTOs, entities, fields, authentication flows, and more, using metadata to efficiently create and manage complex admin interfaces.

-**Important**: This package is part of the @bdag ecosystem
+**Important**: This package is part of the @bdadmin ecosystem

 ## Features

 - **Decorators**: Easily annotate classes and properties with metadata for DTOs, entities, validation rules, login/logout/refresh handlers, and more.
 - **Metadata Management**: Utilizes `reflect-metadata` to store and retrieve configuration data.
 - **Type Safety**: Built with TypeScript to ensure type safety and improved developer experience.
-- **CLI Support**: Includes a CLI tool for scaffolding and managing BDAG components within your NestJS project.
+- **CLI Support**: Includes a CLI tool for scaffolding and managing BDAdmin components within your NestJS project.
 - **Rollup Bundling**: Packaged and optimized using Rollup, with TypeScript declaration support for seamless integration.

 ## Installation